 The Master's in Curriculum & Instruction supports educators who are interested in developing greater understanding and expertise in the teaching and learning of three areas: Literacy Education, Math & Science, or Humanities Education.

 The Literacy Education track supports teachers who are interested in developing greater understanding and expertise in the teaching and learning of literacy.
 Students are eligible for a Reading Teacher K-12 endorsement from the State of Colorado.
-Some students enroll in the program in conjunction with their participation in a CU Boulder-sponsored professional development opportunity offered in collaboration with local school districts: Partners in Education (PIE).

 Students must successfully complete 30 credit hours of approved coursework while maintaining at least a B (3.0) average in all work attempted while enrolled.